hypercerts-org/HIPs/HIPs/HIP-0.md

 ## Team

-The hypercerts team is the final decision maker on the status of a HIP (Accepted - Postponed - Not Implemented).
+The hypercerts team is the final decision maker on the status of a HIP (Accepted - Postponed - Not Implemented - Changes Requested).
 Our team will work together to provide a technical and operational review of all HIP drafts submitted.
 They are responsible for communicating with the HIP authors and relaying information between teams, and accompany projects through their production-implementation phase to ensure Accepted HIPs are realised.

 ## Workflow (From Idea to Implementation)